xapian/xapian-docsprint/advanced/replication.rst

 :xapian-method:`Database::reopen()` is usually an efficient way to ensure that a database is up-to-date with the latest changes.
 Unfortunately, it does not currently work as you might expect with databases which are being updated by the replication client.
-The workaround is simple; don't use the reopen() method on such databases: instead, you should close the database and open it again from scratch.
+The workaround is simple; don't use the :xapian-just-method:`reopen()` method on such databases: instead, you should close the database and open it again from scratch.

 Briefly, the issue is that the databases created by the replication client are created in a subdirectory of the target path supplied to the client, rather